kshun1994/Rain/README.md

 		- Standing hitstun from aerial buttons uses some portion of the heavy standing hitstun animation frames
 			- jA ID 469-70
 			- jB/jC ID 467-70
-	- How:
-		- Need way for World to get a hit impact type after confirming hit/hurtbox intersection
-		- Then access hurt Character and force into hitstun state
-		- Hitstun state needs to be modified so the first animation frame lasts for a number of frames specified by the attack minus whatever the total of the remaining frames is
-		- Add hitstun/blockstun as a class that inherits from Action?
-		- Hitstun state needs to not be cleared from Character's stateMap_ until the specified duration is over
 - [ ] Make it so camera view movement is always smooth
 	- Currently if one character moves forward a lot in the space of one frame the camera will also move a lot in one frame, which is really jarring
 	- Need to figure out the math to make it into a smooth glide to "catch up" to the actual midpoint between characters